Pavakka Achar / Kerala style Bitter Gourd Pickle

 Bitter Gourd is loaded with nutrients and minerals and is great for diabetes patients, as it has blood sugar controlling properties.
 Pavakka, also known as Kaipakka and Karela, aids in lowering the cholesterol levels as well.
 Many people dislike Pavakka beacause of its bitterness; not me!
-Vinegar in the Pavakka Achar/ Pavakka Pickle controls the bitterness and so, it tastes awesome just like Kadumanga achar/ mango pickle or any other pickle.
+Vinegar in the Pavakka Achar/ Pavakka Pickle controls the bitterness and so, it tastes awesome just like Kadumanga achar/ mango pickle, sweet and sour Dates lime pickle or any other pickle.

 I like pickles very much, but restrict the use as it is not very healthy with the amount of oil, salt and spice that goes into it.
 I store pickle for those days, when you feel like having some comfort food like, plain rice and curd or Kanji with some pickle or Chemmeen Chammanthi, Thenga chammanthi or Chammanthi podi.
 Well, I would have that comfort food all the time, but, since my kid’s taste buds differ in opinion, I need to prepare varied menu.
 Bitter gourd Pickle is deliciously spicy and flavorful.
 Try this wonderful recipe for red Pavakka Achar (I will post recipe for white Pavakka Achaar later) and pep up your meals.